 Defense Secretary Leon Panetta, on his first trip to Iraq in that capacity on July 11, 2011, vowed that the United States would press the Iraqi government to combat the militias that are responsible for the violence.
 Joint Iraqi-U.S. interdiction action reportedly was taken and U.S. commanders say Shiite attacks on U.S. forces in southern Iraq have been reduced.
 There were no U.S. troop deaths in Iraq at all in August 2011.
 However, suggesting that the threat is ongoing, on September 22, 2011, outgoing Joint Chiefs of Staff Chairman Mullen testified before the Senate Armed Services Committee that Iran is supplying increasingly large rocket-propelled munitions (Improvised Rocket Assisted Munitions, or IRAM's) to Iraqi militias and that the United States would not "sit idly by and watch" if Iranian supplied militias attack U.S. forces.
-This aspect of Iranian policy might be of less concern as of January 1, 2012 because all U.S. forces will be out of Iraq by then, although there are fears these groups could try to attack the U.S. consulate in Basra.
+This aspect of Iranian policy might be of less concern as of January 1, 2012 because all U.S. forces will be out of Iraq by then, although there are fears these groups could try a major attack on the U.S. consulate in Basra, where several hundred U.S. personnel serve.
+The consulate reportedly has been shelled a few times a week in recent months.